cwi-dis/iotsa/readme.md

 ### Both Arduino IDE and PlatformIO

 On reboot, the board will first initialize the SPIFFS flash filesystem (if needed) and then create a WiFi network with a name similar to _config-iotsa1234_.
 Connect a device to that network and visit <http://192.168.4.1>.
-Configure your device name, WiFi name and password, and after reboot the iotsa board should connect to your network and be visible as <http://yourdevicename.local>.
+Configure your device name (at <http://192.168.4.1/config>) and WiFi name and password (at <http://192.168.4.1/wificonfig>), and after reboot the iotsa board should connect to your network and be visible as <http://yourdevicename.local>.

-When the device is running normally you can visit <http://yourdevicename.local/wificonfig> and request the device to go back into configuration mode, or to do a factory reset.
+When the device is running normally you can visit <http://yourdevicename.local/config> and request the device to go into configuration mode, or to do a factory reset.
 After requesting this you have 5 minutes to power cycle the device to make it go into configuration mode again (see previous paragraph) or do a complete factory reset.
-When in configuration mode you have two minutes to change the configuration (device name, WiFi name, password) before the device reverts to normal operation.
+When in configuration mode you have five minutes to change the configuration (device name, WiFi name, password, maybe other parameters) before the device reverts to normal operation.
 The idea behind this sequence (_request configuration mode_, then _power cycle_, then _change parameters_) is that you need both network acccess and physical access before you can do a disruptive operation on the device.

 ### OTA programming

-If you have enabled over-the-air programming <http://yourdevicename.local/wificonfig> will also allow you to request the device to go into programmable mode.
+If you have enabled over-the-air programming <http://yourdevicename.local/config> will also allow you to request the device to go into programmable mode.
 Again, you have 5 minutes to power cycle and then 5 minutes to reprogram:

 - _For Arduino IDE_:
   - In _Tools_ -> _Port_ -> _Network Port_ select your device.